6point6/bytefreq-rs/README.md

 # bytefreq-rs

-### Mask Based Data Profiling, for Data Quality Assessment
+## Mask Based Data Profiling, for Data Quality Assessment
 <br>

+### Overview
+**Bytefreq-rs** is to be used as a lightweight tool for data quality profiling.
+6point6 have developed a more mature and complex tool built in Scala and Spark, that is capable of profiling datasets with billions of records.
+This is not currently open-sourced but will be in the future.

-**Bytefreq-rs** implements a mask based data profiling technique that is one of the most efficient methods for doing data quality assessment on new unknown datasets you receive.
+Bytefreq-rs implements a mask based data profiling technique that is one of the most efficient methods for doing data quality assessment on new unknown datasets you receive.

 A "Mask" is the output of a function that generalises a string of data into a pattern, the mask, which greatly reduces the cardinality of the original values.
 This cardinality reduction allows you to inspect vast quantities of data quickly in a field or column, helping you to discover outliers and data quality issues in your dataset.
 Examples of each pattern help to validate what you can expect when you come to use the data in a use case. **bytefreq-rs** is a refactor of the original bytefreq tool found here: https://github.com/minkymorgan/bytefreq

-### Features:
+### Features
 - Produces two report formats: Data Profiling, and Byte Frequency reports
 - Supports both complex nested JSON and Delimited tabular data formats
 - Offers modern masks: "HU: HighGrain Unicode", and "LU: LowGrain Unicode"